How Do You Pick a Real Estate Agent?

 - Things to consider when selecting a Realtor via MADHomesUtah.com

-About the Author: The above Real Estate information on the field guide for why picking the right Real Estate agent is critical was provided by Bill Gassett, a Nationally recognized leader in his field.
+About the Author: The above Real Estate information on the how to pick a Realtor was provided by Bill Gassett, a Nationally recognized leader in his field.
 Bill can be reached via email at [email protected] or by phone at 508-625-0191.
-Bill has helped people move in and out of many Metrowest towns for the last 28+ Years.
+Bill has helped people move in and out of many Metrowest towns for the last 30+ Years.

 Thinking of selling your home?
 I have a passion for Real Estate and love to share my marketing expertise!